DriveQuantPublic/react-native-drivekit/packages/trip-analysis/README.md

 In order to make Trip Analysis SDK to work properly, you need to disable battery optimization for your app: [native documentation](https://docs.drivequant.com/trip-analysis/android/get-started#battery-optimization)

-Our recommandation is to use [react-native-disable-battery-optimizations-android](https://github.com/rasheedk/react-native-disable-battery-optimizations-android).You can find an implementation example in the [demo application inside this repository](../demo/App.tsx).
+Our recommandation is to use [react-native-battery-optimization-check](https://github.com/losthakkun/react-native-battery-optimization-check).You can find an implementation example in the [demo application inside this repository](../demo/App.tsx).

 **IMPORTANT**

-This library is not actively maintained, but it does the job.
-To make it works you need to:

-1. Patch the `buile.gradle` file using `patch-package`.
-You can find the path we applied in our demo app [here](../../patches/react-native-disable-battery-optimizations-android%2B1.0.7.patch).
-2. Define the typescript interface, if needed.
-You can find the type definition in our demo app [here](../demo/src/types/react-native-disable-battery-optimizations-android.d.ts).
+This library is not actively maintained.
+The problem is that the method that call the native modal is not promisified.
+It means that we can't wait for the user answer before continuing.
+At the moment, our recommandation is to check this permission at the end of your flow.
+On our side, we are working on implementing a better solution.

 This is the better solution we found.
 If you find a better solution, please feel free to open an issue/PR in this repository.